 The Differences Between Passive Soundbars and Center Channel Speakers

-Passive soundbars are often confused with longer center channel speakers.
+Passive soundbars are often confused with longer center channel speakers which is why we’ve written an article about the differences between them.
 The main difference between passive soundbars and center channel is that passive soundbars have 3 channels (left, right, and center) and center channel speakers only have 1 channel.

 This means that only the audio coming from the center channel (usually dialogue and some background noise) will play from the center channel speakers.
 Audio from the left, right and center channels will play from the passive soundbar, this audio is a lot more complex and robust.
 Also, passive soundbars will typically have more speakers than center channel speakers. because they need to produce more audio.